• Skip to primary navigation

 What are Loan Terms?

 The terms of a loan are the repayment period and the APR.
-For example, many auto loans have a term of 24 to 72 months, or two to five years, which means you have that amount of time to repay the loan and the interest.
-The amount of the monthly payment depends on the time limit of the loan.
+For example, many auto loans have a term of 24 to 72 months or two to five years, which means you have that amount of time to repay the loan and the interest.
+The monthly payment amount depends on the loan’s time limit.

 Bigger loans like mortgages sometimes have terms of 20 to 30 years of monthly payments to discharge the loan.
 Small personal loans can be for several months to a few years.

-The goal of smart shopping is to find a loan term that’s long enough to manage the required monthly payments while getting the best Tesla car finance rate, so the cost of the loan is less.
+Smart shopping aims to find a loan term long enough to manage the required monthly payments while getting the best Tesla car finance rate so the loan cost is less.

 You can do this in two ways: